Skip to main content

 Although the previous building appeared sound, the site was not, and the architecture was dated and no longer representative of the growing membership and the Long Beach Country Club lifestyle.
 All of this led to the planning of our new facility in 1994.
 Our current Clubhouse was completed in July of 1999.

-We are working with OKW Architects, Chicago, Il and Tonn and Blank of Michigan City as we construct a pavilion to replace our tented outside area.
+Recently, we have worked with OKW Architects, Chicago, Il and Tonn and Blank of Michigan City to construct a pavilion to replace our tented outside area.